andrewburgess/SeatingChart/README.md

 This started off as a genetic algorithm, but took a bit of a turn because now it focuses more on getting a good result instead of relying on random chance.
+I guess now you could consider it more like selective breeding

-It means that the process takes longer to run, but you get ideal results in fewer generations
+It means that each generation takes longer to run, but you get ideal results in fewer iterations.
+Typical use cases saw ideal results in around 5 or so.

 How To Use
 ==========